EnCiv/civil-pursuit/README.md

 ### MongoDB

 This app uses MONGODB and you will need a mongodb uri to get started.
-Cloud.mongodb.com has free accounts, you can go there and follow these [instructions](https://docs.google.com/presentation/d/10fEk_OdfN-dYh9PlqG6nTFlu4ENvis_owdHbqWYDpBI/present?slide=id.gb4a0dbf10b_0_93)
+Cloud.[mongodb.com](https://www.mongodb.com/) has free accounts, you can go there and follow these [instructions](https://docs.google.com/presentation/d/10fEk_OdfN-dYh9PlqG6nTFlu4ENvis_owdHbqWYDpBI/present?slide=id.gb4a0dbf10b_0_93)

-you should end up with a line like this in your .bashrc file
+you should end up with a line like this in your .bashrc file.

+The instructions above are continually getting out of sync with MongoDB's lates UI.
+Revised instructions would be a welcome contribution that would make it easier for the next developer.

 ```
 export MONGODB_URI="mongodb+srv://user-name:secret-password@cluster0.vwxyz.mongodb.net/db-name?retryWrites=true&w=majority"